Mercy5-k/Code-challenge-2/README.md

 ## Thanks for Checking It Out!

-If you’re a student or self-learner like me, I hope this inspires you to build something from scratch, no matter how small.
+If you’re a student  like me or self-learner, I hope this inspires you to build something from scratch, no matter how small.
 Feel free to fork it, remix it, or even just study how it's structured.
 Every project like this is a step forward.